sitaber/pyDM404/README.md

+**UPDATE 02/24/2024**: Version 2.0 has been released!.
+Version 2.0 brings major changes to the application, and is not backwards compatible with Version 1.2 (or older) files.

+See [Change Log](#Change-Log) for details and [releases](https://github.com/sitaber/pyDM404/releases) for the new executable.

 # pyDM404
 The pyDM404 (or python Drum Machine 404) is a cross platform drum machine written in Python.
 The source code will run on any machine that can install its dependencies.
 Executable binaries are available for Windows (7/8/10 - Windows 11 is untested) and any Ubuntu based Linux 20.04 LTS (Focal Fossa) or greater.
 (May work with other debian based distros)